erikorlowski/cscie97/cscie97/asn2/Design.md

 ## Implementation
 At a high level, when a command script is passed in by a user, the processessing of this file starts with the ModelServiceApiDriver class.
 The ModelServiceApiDriver class is responsible for interacting with the file and passing the text of the file to the ModelServiceApi class.

 The ModelServiceApi class is the class responsible for the validation and execution of the command script.
-This first step is to validate the script.

-In validation, the ModelServiceApi uses the CommandFactory to create each command.
+The ModelServiceApi uses the CommandFactory to create each command.
 The CommandFactory is responsible for reading the first part of the command text and deciding what type of command it is.
 The CommandFactory class then creates a specific concrete Command.

-The concrete Command class is then responsible for final validation of the command text.
-Part of this validation includes provisionally creating objects, including Housemate Model Objects and statuses.
+The concrete Command class is then responsible for final validation and execution of the command text.

-The purpose of this provisional creation is to have objects in place so the script can be checked for errors such as identifiers that do not exist.

-If validation is successful, the ModelServiceApi will call on each Command to execute.

 A high level view of the happy path process to execute a Command Script is shown in the sequence diagram below.